Tchibo/sap-developer-roadmap/abap-developer-roadmap/Code Quality/X.1 Code Quality.md

 #Basic
-Code quality is crucial for an ABAP developer to ensure that software is not only functional but also efficient, maintainable, and secure.
-Equally important is that developments adhere to clearly defined guidelines—this includes SAP guidelines, the principles of Clean ABAP, and internal standards such as naming conventions and best practices.

-In the SAP context, good code quality primarily means readiness for S/4HANA and upgrades, HANA-optimized performance (e.g., efficient SQL/CDS), and security in line with SAP standards.
+Code quality is essential for ABAP developers: software should not only work but also remain efficient, maintainable, and secure.
+The foundation is clear guidelines such as SAP policies, Clean ABAP, and internal standards (e.g., naming conventions and best practices).
+In the SAP context, S/4HANA readiness, upgradeability, HANA-optimized SQL/CDS access, and security are key.

-The ABAP Test Cockpit (ATC) serves as the central quality gate for transports and within CI/CD pipelines (including on SAP BTP, ABAP Environment).
-It detects performance, security, and compatibility violations and prevents costly regressions in releases and upgrades.

-Code Pal for ABAP complements ATC with practical Clean ABAP rules, while ABAP Cleaner automates formatting and small refactorings, allowing reviews to focus on functional/business aspects.

-Together, these tools deliver readable, maintainable, and cloud-ready ABAP code and reduce risks and costs across the entire SAP lifecycle.
+Automated checks increase reliability, consistency, and speed, reduce routine errors, and shift reviews from style issues to business logic.
+The ABAP Test Cockpit enforces guidelines and serves as a central quality gate for transports.
+ABAP Cleaner automatically cleans up code, formats it, and updates it to modern syntax—without changing the logic.
+It standardizes indentation and line breaks, replaces outdated constructs (MOVE, CALL METHOD) with modern alternatives (assignment, NEW, string templates), and applies clean code simplifications.

+Good documentation explains functionality and architecture decisions, eases maintenance, onboarding, and debugging, supports audits, and aligns with business goals.
+In long-lived SAP landscapes, system-native documentation is recommended: ABAP Doc in the code and ABAP Knowledge Transfer Documents as versioned repository artifacts directly in the SAP system.
 # Resources
 #Article [Best Practices: Code quality for ABAP development - SAP Community](https://community.sap.com/t5/technology-blog-posts-by-sap/best-practices-code-quality-for-abap-development/ba-p/13423041)
 #Article [Clean Code: Wartbar, Lesbar und Testbar - SAP Community](https://community.sap.com/t5/technology-blog-posts-by-sap/clean-code-wartbar-lesbar-und-testbar/ba-p/13554815)